lreading/garak-repo/README.md

    - See [OIDC_SETUP.md](OIDC_SETUP.md) for detailed configuration instructions
    - Supports automated service discovery for various providers

+   **⚠️ Important:** When changing the `OIDC_ENABLED` environment variable, you must restart the development server for the changes to take effect.
+Next.js does not automatically reload environment variables on hot reload.

 4. **Run the development server:**
    ```bash
    npm run dev